Honolulu County, Hawaii: Metropolitan Statistical Area

 The United States Office of Management and Budget has designated Honolulu County as the Urban Honolulu, HI Metropolitan Statistical Area.
 The United States Census Bureau ranked the Urban Honolulu, HI Metropolitan Statistical Area as the 54th most populous metropolitan statistical area and the 61st most populous primary statistical area of the United States as of July 1, 2012.

 Economy

+Top employers

+According to the county's 2022 Annual Comprehensive Financial Report, the top employers in the county are the following:

-Hawaiian Airlines, Island Air, and Aloha Air Cargo are headquartered in the CDP.
-Prior to its dissolution, Aloha Airlines was headquartered in the CDP.
-Other major companies headquartered in Honolulu CDP include First Hawaiian Bank, Bank of Hawaii, and the Hawaiian Electric Company (HECO).
+Other major companies headquartered in Honolulu CDP include Hawaiian Airlines, Aloha Air Cargo, and Bank of Hawaii.